ETS-Android3/HMS-3D-Collection-App/README.md

 In this documentation we explained development steps of 3D Modelling Collection App.

-This project help to preview exist 3D models and generate new 3D model from real world and show them in the application like collection an item in the personal wallet.
+This project help to preview exist 3D models, generate new 3D models from real world and show them in the application like collection an item in the personal wallet.

 # Functions